David Butler (psephologist): Early life

+Born in London, Butler was the son of Harold Edgeworth Butler, Professor of Latin at University College, London by his wife, Margaret, née Pollard.
+Through his mother, he was the grandson of the historian A. F. Pollard.
+The politician R. A. Butler was a second cousin.

-Born in London, Butler was educated at St Paul's School and New College, Oxford, and then at Princeton University as a Jane Eliza Procter Visiting Fellow from 1947 to 1948.
+Butler was educated at St Paul's School and New College, Oxford.
+His time at Oxford was interrupted by the Second World War, during which he saw service as a tank commander in the Staffordshire Yeomanry and crossed the Rhine during the latter stages of the war.
+After the war, he resumed his studies at Oxford, then proceeded to Princeton University as a Jane Eliza Procter Visiting Fellow from 1947 to 1948.
 He returned to Oxford as a researcher and academic at Nuffield College, where he taught throughout the remainder of his academic career.

 Career

 Between 1956 and 1957, Butler served as personal assistant to the British Ambassador to the United States.

 Butler was the author of many publications, but his most notable work is the series of Nuffield Election Studies which covers every United Kingdom General Election since 1945.
 Early co-authors included Richard Rose and Anthony King.
 From 1974 to 2005, the series was co-authored with Dennis Kavanagh.
 Butler was a commentator on the BBC's election night coverage from the 1950 election to the 1979 election, and was a co-inventor of the swingometer.
 He later appeared as an electoral analyst on various television and radio programmes, including for ITV on the night of the 1997 general election, and Sky News election night coverage in 2001.
 He also appeared as a guest on the BBC's coverage of both the 2010 and 2015 general elections.

 His book, Political Change in Britain: Forces Shaping Electoral Choice (Macmillan, 1969), written with US political scientist Donald E. Stokes, brought modern American science treatments to the United Kingdom.
 His Governing Without a Majority: Dilemmas for Hung Parliaments in Britain (Sheridan House, 1986) provides an analysis of the phenomenon of the hung parliament in Britain.
 He sat on the editorial board of the academic journal Representation.

 After 1973, Butler was involved in founding and organising the Oxford University Australian Politics Lunch, which "has only one rule, you are not allowed to talk about anything except Australian politics."
 Notable lunch attendees included the Australian Leader of the Opposition Kim Beazley.